findkit/findkit/packages/docs/docs/ui/tech.md

 known anything about Preact since it is just an implementation detail (unless using Slot Override Components).

-Although Preact footprint is very small can cause web performance budget concerns but Findkit UI solves this by lazy loading the implementation just in time when the user starts to interact with UI.
+Although Preact footprint is very small it can cause web performance budget concerns but Findkit UI solves this by lazy loading the implementation just in time when the user starts to interact with UI.
 This is true for the CDN import and the npm package.
 Meaning even the npm package loads the actual